How To Develop Your Bug Out Location Into A Homestead Survival Safe Haven

 You’ll be able to easily leave your establishment to go on supply runs and come back quickly.

-If you answered no, then that’s great.
 The odds of bandits stumbling upon your encampment will be significantly reduced.

-The bad news?
-It’s going to suck getting established.
-You might have to haul all your supplies in on foot, probably by backpack.
-Supply runs might take days to accomplish.
+You might have to haul all your supplies on foot, probably by backpack.

 So there it is – the double-edged sword.
-The benefits and risks of accessibility.

 Maybe you can conceal your access entrance with natural debris.
-Overgrown bushes or downed logs can help significantly.

-Moving this debris every time you want to enter and leave might be a hassle.
 But it might be well worth the effort to keep your property hidden.

 Again, alarm systems and booby traps can help deter strangers from seeking out your establishment.

-Here are some items that can develop a basic bug out establishment.
-To help turn it into a thriving survival homestead.
+Here are some items that can develop a basic bug-out establishment.

 - Developing an off-grid energy system (solar or hydroelectric)